 Do you wake up feeling stiff?

-Your hips are tight when you get out of bed…
+Are your hips tight when you get out of bed?

-Your back aches when you bend down to put on your slippers…
+Does your back ache when you bend down to put on slippers?

-Or maybe you’ve been exercising regularly—showing up, pushing yourself—and now dealing with that constant soreness that never goes away.
+Have you been exercising regularly—showing up, pushing yourself—and dealing with constant soreness that never goes away?

-That tight, stiff, “everything hurts a little” feeling?
+That tight, stiff, “everything hurts a little” feeling you have going on?!

-It might look simple (and even a little awkward), but it’s one of the most powerful and underused tools to help you move better, feel better and recover faster.
+It might look simple (and even awkward), but foam rolling is one of the most powerful and underused tools to help your body move better, feel better and recover faster!

-When used the right way and consistently, it can ease your tight muscles, improve your mobility, and help your body bounce back, whether you’ve been sitting all day or working out regularly.
+When done properly and consistently, it relieves tight muscles, improves mobility and helps your body bounce back whether you’ve been sitting all day or exercising regularly.

-- Use simple recovery tools to reduce soreness, improve mobility and move better day-to-day.
+- How to foam roll to reduce soreness, improve mobility and move better day-to-day!

 INTRO TO FOAM ROLLING